PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/schemas.md

 title: Schemas
 ---

+> Schemas are blue prints of how the database is constructed and it's relationship with other databases, which can be used to interpret information.

 ## Type Structures (Schemas)

 These type structures and inputs have been used in the queries, mutations and subscriptions listed below.